 So they, they drop you in right into enemy territory.

 Right.
 You’re there for the duration.
 And as you mentioned, our job is not to make any contact with the enemy whatsoever.
 It’s to just to be quiet, go really slow, and observe and report back.

 So talk about what that’s like.
 How do you not get seen?
 How do you deal with situations where you do get seen?
 How do you work cohesively as a team?
 What makes a team work?
 What makes a team not work?
 Things like that.

-So in a higher-mission unit, my higher purpose mission unit, for example, everybody volunteered to be in this unit.
-So we had been, uh, I, like I mentioned earlier, I had gone to a lot of training state side before I was sent overseas.
-Advanced training, ranger school which is two months long, recondo school, quite a few series of training before I got to Vietnam.
+So in a higher-mission unit, my higher purpose mission unit for example, everybody volunteered to be in this unit.
+So we had been, like I mentioned earlier, I had gone to a lot of training stateside before I was sent overseas.
+Advanced training, ranger school – which is two months long, recondo school, quite a few series of trainings before I got to Vietnam.

 But the other two days were training, always working together, always knowing each other’s strong points and weak points so we could anticipate any problems that we might have out in the field together.
 So we lived in the same Quonset huts together.
 We went to chow together, we exercise together …

 The whole point is basically to become one, right?

 I get that part.
 So you’re out there.
 It sounds like one of the things that really helps is the amount of training.
 When a situation comes, you already have a pre … you’ve got a Plan A.